yuvalcole/iebis_swdev_exam_debugging/README.md

 3. Scoring won't take into account any kind of working code.
 The goal is to spot bugs and fix them (obviusly this will transform the failing code into working code).

 ## Hints
 There are basically 4 bugs in this code.
-The 4th is kind of tricky, you must spot the 4 of them in order to score 1 full point, but also be aware of your available time, it's better to upload 3 bugs than nothing.
+You must spot the 4 of them in order to score all the points, but also be aware of your available time, it's better to upload 3 bugs than nothing.
+Scoring criteria:
+- 60%: Spot all the bugs
+- 20%: Fix all the bugs and push the proposed solution to your repository online
+- 20%: Explain the solved exercise in the README, in the best possible way